minibasehq/minibase/README.md

   <a href="https://github.com/minibasehq/minibase/discussions">Discussions</a>
 </p>

-Minibase is an **application backend** with a Postgres base, an API gateway, and a middleware layer of services that can be swapped out as needed.
+Minibase is an **application backend** with a Postgres base, an API gateway, and a middleware layer of satellite services that can be swapped out as needed.

 <p align="center">
   <img alt="Architecture diagram" src="https://github.com/minibasehq/minibase/blob/main/.images/architecture-light.svg?raw=true#gh-light-mode-only" />